joye61/pic-smaller/README.md

 docker run -p 3001:3001 -d picsmaller
 ```

-At this point, you can already access the project via **http://127.0.0.1:3001**.
-If you want your project to be accessible to everyone, you need to prepare a domain name pointing to your local machine that is accessible from the public network.
-You may also need an SSL certificate, and then proxy it to port 3001 of this machine through a reverse proxy server like nginx.
+Now you can access the project via http://127.0.0.1:3001.
+If you want your project to be accessible to everyone, you need to prepare a domain name pointing to your local machine, and then proxy it to port 3001 of this machine, through a reverse proxy server like nginx.

 ## Thanks